krwenholz/Resume/resume.md

 the logistics chain.

 - Reduced workflow launch time from days to hours by implementing a service for hosting and abstracting Simple Workflow workers
-- Automated manual processes for communicating financial and inventory updates to vendors with asynchronous and event-driven workflows, saving over 200 man hours per week worldwide
+- Automated manual processes for communicating financial and inventory updates to vendors with asynchronous and event-driven workflows, saving over 200 man-hours per week worldwide
 - Integrated inventory tracking tools with a business portal, providing real-time analytics to replace monthly reports
 - Led three engineers in localizing fulfillment center software and building translation management tools, reducing time to live by weeks and error rates by 50%
 - Extended tax and accounting software to support international operations